davesteele/davesteele.github.io/_posts/2016-04-23-raspberry-pi-cloudprint.markdown

 your local printer(s) visible to Cloud Print.
 This is made possible using [armoo](https://github.com/armooo)'s cloudprint proxy software.

-Before you start, you'll need a Raspberry Pi 2 or newer with:
+Before you start, you'll need a Raspberry Pi 2 (Edit: maybe not - see Notes) or newer with:

 * Raspbian Jessie (Stretch is even better - see Notes)
 * A root partition that is bigger than the default 4G (16GB recommended)